 You may have heard that strength training strengthens your bones, so you don't worry either.
 While both cardio and strength training can strengthen your bones, they don't do the work that your own hormones are supposed to be doing.
 If you run every day for years but have no period, you don't strengthen your bones, but your bones are in fact losing their density because you don't ovulate.

 Will getting on the pill help you strengthen your bones?
 No, it won't.
-It can prevent them from weakening further, but it won't strengthen the bones and it won't undo the loss of bone that may have already happened.
+It can prevent them from weakening further as explained in NPNW, but it won't strengthen the bones and it won't undo the loss of bone that may have already happened.
 You can reverse the loss of bone when you start ovulating again.

 Healthy Body Weight